Dr. Leslie Yedor

 Her integrative residency training also included rotations in Integrative Orthopedic and Physical Medicine in Santa Cruz, CA and in Primary Care and Urgent Care at the Yosemite National Park Medical Clinic.

-Dr. Leslie also traveled to Hangzhou, China to complete a Traditional Chinese Medicine residency program through the Zhejiang University School of Medicine.
+Dr. Yedor also traveled to Hangzhou, China to complete a Traditional Chinese Medicine residency program through the Zhejiang University School of Medicine.

 Her desire to help her patients find quality of life and optimal health at every age led her to pursue training in the cutting edge field of Functional Medicine.

-Dr. Leslie is currently attending ongoing training through the Institute for Functional Medicine and the Kresser Institute for Functional and Evolutionary Medicine.
+Dr. Yedor is currently attending ongoing training through the Institute for Functional Medicine and the Kresser Institute for Functional and Evolutionary Medicine.

-In addition, Dr. Leslie has a passion for research and has presented on a variety of topics, which began early in her academic career and continues presently.
+In addition, Dr. Yedor has a passion for research and has presented on a variety of topics, which began early in her academic career and continues presently.

-Personally, Dr. Leslie is an avid outdoors woman with a particular love for skiing, rock climbing, and yoga.
+Personally, Dr. Yedor is an avid outdoors woman with a particular love for skiing, rock climbing, and yoga.

 She has a passion for cooking nutrient dense food and loves to share both meals and outdoor adventures with her friends and family.